-Google Analytics is a free analytics tool offered by Google that helps companies track their web traffic and understand the patterns that such traffic takes, but there are drawbacks to using Google Analytics and with the forced move to GA4 with an entirely new tracking model it’s nice to know that there are Google Analytics alternatives out there.
+Google Analytics is a free analytics tool offered by Google that helps companies track their web traffic and understand the patterns that such traffic takes, but there are drawbacks to using Google Analytics and with the forced move to GA4 and GA3 being tracking turning off as of July 1st, 2023 with an entirely new tracking model it's nice to know that there are Google Analytics alternatives out there.

 One of the issues that users have struggled with when it comes to Google Analytics is the platform's footprint.
 The fact that certain countries deem it illegal takes away from the user's experience.
 In this context, then, Google Analytics 4 should be viewed as Google's way of trying to fix some of these problems.